bhumi27-lab/PRODIGY_ML_03/README.md

                 └── dogs/

-Only the labeled training set was used for training and testing.
+Only the labeled training set was used.

 🔧 Technologies Used